bdtinc/maskcam/README.md

 sudo docker pull maskcam/maskcam-beta
 ```

 Find your local Jetson Nano IP address using `ifconfig`.
-This address will be used later to view a live video stream from the camera and to interact with the Jetson from a web server.
+This address will be used later to view a live video stream from the camera and to interact with the Nano from a web server.

-Then, connect a USB camera to the Nano, and start MaskCam by running the following command.
+Make sure a USB camera is connected to the Nano, and then start MaskCam by running the following command.
 Make sure to substitute `<your-jetson-ip>` with your Nano's IP address.
 ```
 # Connect USB camera before running this!
 sudo docker run --runtime nvidia --privileged --rm -it --env MASKCAM_DEVICE_ADDRESS=<your-jetson-ip> -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
 ```

-The MaskCam container should start running the `maskcam_run.py` script using the USB camera as the default input device (`/dev/video0`).
-It will produce lots of status output messages (and error messages, if it encounters problems).
-If there are errors, the process will automatically end after a several seconds.
+The MaskCam container should start running the `maskcam_run.py` script, using the USB camera as the default input device (`/dev/video0`).
+It will produce various status output messages (and error messages, if it encounters problems).
+If there are errors, the process will automatically end after several seconds.
 Check the [Troubleshooting](#troubleshooting) section for tips on resolving errors.

 Otherwise, it should continually generate status messages (such as `Processed 100 frames...`).
 Leave it running (don't press `Ctrl+C`) and continue to the next section to visualize the video!